fishcus/KAP-manual/en/model/cube/cube_design_best_practices.en.md

 Details about creating a model is explained in the [Data Model](../data_modeling.en.md) chapter.
 Here we just highlight one decision point that causes more problems than others.

-The decision point is whether or not to create snapshots for lookup tables.
+The decision point is whether to create snapshots for lookup tables or not.
 The system assumes lookup tables are relatively small, which is true in most cases.
 That is why, by default, the system creates snapshots for all lookup tables.
-And this gives a few benefits:
+And this brings a few benefits:

 - With snapshot, a lookup table can be queried directly (without always joining with a fact table).
 Take the sample data as an example, the following queries requires a snapshot to run:
   ```sql